Class action waiver: Legal status in other countries

 Many countries have not tested a class action waiver in courts, though the international law firm CMS predicts that these clauses are unconscionable or unenforceable in Germany, Italy, Russia, and in England and Wales.

 Australia

 Class action waivers remained untested in Australia until December 2021, where the Federal Court of Australia found it was an unfair contract term.
-In Karpik v Carnival plc, the court found that Australian Consumer Laws in section 23 (which already bans standard form contracts) prohibits class action waivers.
+In Karpik, the court found that Australian Consumer Law in section 23 (which already bans standard form contracts) prohibits class action waivers.
+On appeal, the Full Court of the Federal Court of Australia reversed, only to be later unanimously overturned by the High Court of Australia, in the process also striking down Carnival's forum selection clause which would have otherwise required Karpik to file legal action in the United States.